All Episodes

 He's experienced.

-Cash, didn't even write a check.
+Didn't even write a check?

 Was it literally cash?

-Like a bundle of cash.
+Like a bundle of cash?

 Tom Holman.

-So, you know, uh, I I will uh acknowledge that real criminals do also give large amounts of cash, but wouldn't you just assume that this would be too dicey to take the money?
+But wouldn't you just assume that this would be too dicey to take the money?

-What if Tom Homan was not only suspicious, but he thought it would be hilarious to take the FBI's money because they weren't going to get it back, and they would never find him doing any crimes because he was not inclined to do any crimes in the first place.
+What if Tom Holman was not only suspicious, but he thought it would be hilarious to take the FBI's money because they weren't going to get it back.

-So it's entirely possible that he totally suspected them and said, All right, I'll take your 50,000, but you're not going to get anything in return.
+So it's entirely possible that he totally suspected them and said, all right, I'll take your $50,000, but you're not going to get anything in return.

-I don't I don't believe he couldn't spot that from the jump.
+I don't believe he couldn't spot that from the jump.

-Quayer, Henry Quayer, Democrat from Texas.
+Henry Quayer, Democrat from Texas.

 So he's under indictment for taking all kinds of bribes.

-Um here's my question.
+You know, here's my question.

-Uh is it only Democrats that are doing all this bribery stuff and getting caught?
+Is it only Democrats that are doing all this bribery stuff and getting caught?

 Is it possible that Republicans are doing as much crime as Democrats, but they don't get caught?